-The recipe I send to friends when they need a treat.
+This is the recipe I send to friends when they need a treat.

-The recipe that I know will work each and every time.
+A recipe that I know will work each and every time.

 And if I have frozen blueberries in the freezer, the recipe I know I can make just about anytime I want.